tzurp/performance-total/README.md

 <h3>dropResultsFromFailedTest</h3>

 Default is `false`.
 When the value is set to `true`, performance analysis from failed tests would be excluded.

+<h3>recentDays</h3>
+To set the number of days to consider for performance analysis set the number of days.
+Partial days are also supported (e.g. `recentDays: 0.5`)

 <h3>performanceResultsDirectory</h3>
 You can override the default path for the results directory in the project's root dir.